 - Movement — Time work spends waiting vs. being actively worked on

-Calculate Your Coordination Tax
+Calculate Your CCR

 Meetings